DataDog/datadog-api-client-typescript/docs/v1/EventsApi.md

 ## **listEvents**
 > EventListResponse listEvents()

+The event stream can be queried and filtered by time, priority, sources and tags.

+**Notes**:
-The event stream can be queried and filtered by time, priority, sources and tags.  **Notes**: - If the event you’re querying contains markdown formatting of any kind, you may see characters such as `%`,`\\`,`n` in your output.  - This endpoint returns a maximum of `1000` most recent results.
+- If the event you’re querying contains markdown formatting of any kind, you may see characters such as `%`,`\`,`n` in your output.

+- This endpoint returns a maximum of `1000` most recent results.
 To return additional results, identify the last timestamp of the last result and set that as the `end` query time to paginate the results.
 You can also use the page parameter to specify which set of `1000` results to return.

 ### Example